 The FE exam is appropriate to take for students who are close to finishing an undergraduate engineering degree.
 Most students take this exam during their final semester as an undergrad, but it can be taken earlier or post-graduation, if desired.

 The FE exam is not state-specific and is administered by the National Council of Examiners for Engineering and Surveying (NCEES).
-Even if you are not a Michigan resident, you should plan to take the FE here on campus and use the Michigan registration link.
+Even if you are not a Michigan resident, you could plan to take the FE here on campus and use the Michigan registration link.
 In Michigan, you do not have to apply for approval or submit any documents to take the FE.
 Once you create an account and log into ncees.org you will be able to register for the FE.
 You will be prompted to select a test (choose FE), discipline and state to take the test.
 After selecting, FE, mechanical and Michigan, a list of testing centers will be displayed.
 The testing center within the VanPelt and Opie Library is a local option.
 Once you select your testing location a list of available exam dates will be displayed.
+The FE exam is now online and has a certain number of slots available in certain date ranges throughout the calendar year.

 Additional information about exam content, format, preparation, registration, fees and scoring can be found on the NCEES website.